 The company is performing research and development on several new devices; see the section below entitled Our Future.

 The company is headed by CEO David B. Phillips, Ph.D., an internationally recognized electronic medical device inventor who holds many patents, and received the Inventor of the Year Award in 1986 for the Infrared Ear Thermometer (FirsTemp) that is the standard for taking the body's core temperature all over the world.
 Dr. Phillips is also well known for his inventions such as the Phillips Molluscum Treatment System, for treatment of Molluscum Contagiosum, the GST System for Early Breast Cancer Detection, as well as other medical innovations.
-Dr. Phillips is an instructor at the American College of Physical Medicine in Chicago, and Editor-in-Chief of their journal.
-He sits on the Board of Certification for Neuropathy and co-authored the sylabus for training.
+Dr. Phillips is a faculty member and an instructor at the American College of Physical Medicine in Chicago, and Editor-in-Chief of their journal.
+He co-authored the sylabus for training in Neuropathy.